mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 <!--TODO: The links above need to be updated.-->

 #### ![images/reset.png](images/reset.png) Reset to Defaults
-Changes all of the material settings to the default white, matte, non-reflective, untextured material.
+Changes all the material settings to the default white, matte, non-reflective, untextured material.

 #### ![images/copy.png](images/copy.png) Copy
 Copies the selected material to the Windows Clipboard.
 The Clipboard can then be pasted into the editor to create a new material or pasted directly into a folder to create a [library](libraries.html) file.